 The settling tank will be inspected to ensure it is empty.
 If liquid or sludge is in the tank, it will be pumped out, characterized, and disposed of appropriately (Appendix B).
 After the tank has been emptied, it will be inspected for visual evidence of cracks, and the depth to the bottom of the tank, tank inlet, and tank outlet will be measured.
+If cracks are observed during visual inspection, an angled borehole will be used to collect samples.
+The detailed visual inspection will be documented in the field logbook, and photos taken to document any cracks in the tank.
 After samples have been collected, the inlet and outlet pipes will be plugged and the tank will be filled with concrete.

 Eight subsurface samples will be collected from four locations beneath the pipe next to building 15-8, beneath the elbow in the inlet pipe, tank inlet, and tank outlet (locations 10b-1, 10b-2, 10b-3, and 10b-4 in Figure 4.5-1).
 Soil will be removed from above the expected location of the inlet pipe elbow to expose the pipe and verify the sampling location and depths before the samples are collected.
-A borehole will be advanced as close as possible to the middle of the tank sidewall (location 10b-5 in Figure 4.5-1).
+If cracks are observed, an angled borehole will be used to collect samples from under the middle of the tank (location 10b-5 in Figure 4.5-1).
 At each location, samples will be collected from two depths (at the base of the line or tank and 5 ft below the line or tank) and analyzed for target analyte list (TAL) metals, cyanide, nitrate, perchlorate, volatile organic compounds (VOCs), semivolatile organic compounds (SVOCs), explosive compounds, polychlorinated biphenyls (PCBs), isotopic uranium, isotopic plutonium, americium-241, gamma spectroscopy, and tritium.
 The approved work plan (LANL 2008, 105673); (NMED 2008, 104256) specified analysis of all samples for total uranium but, as indicated in section 2.4, isotopic uranium data will be used to define extent of uranium.
 The proposed sampling and analyses at SWMU 15-010(b) are presented in Table 4.5-1, and the proposed sampling locations are shown in Figure 4.5-1.